techidaily/site-win11-tips/source/_posts/instant-setup-for-bings-ai-assistance-in-windows-11-search-shortcuts.md

  To enable the Bing Chat AI in the Taskbar search bar, follow these steps:

 1. Press the**Windows + I** hotkey to open the Settings app.
-If the key combination is not working, check out other ways to[open Settings in Windows 11](https://www.makeuseof.com/windows-ways-to-open-system-settings/) .
+If the key combination is not working, check out other ways to [open Settings in Windows 11](https://www.makeuseof.com/windows-ways-to-open-system-settings/) .
 2. Choose**Privacy** **& security** from the left sidebar.
 3. Choose**Search permissions.**
 4. Enable the toggle under**Show search highlights.**